alvinwan/three.depth.js/README.md

 <script src="https://cdn.jsdelivr.net/gh/alvinwan/three.depth.js@51a2745/build/three.depth.js">
 ```

-Then, export depth in 3 steps.
+Then, display a depth map in 3 steps.
+Our custom `WebGLDepthExporter` is used just like a standard renderer.

 ```javascript
 // 1.
 Initialize depth exporter